- Free general admission

 - 11150 East Boulevard

-Find out more about our opportunities to play and explore both at the museum and at home.
+Find out more about our opportunities to learn and explore both at the museum and at home.

-In the Classroom you'll find abundant programming for educators.
-The Connie Towson Ford Teacher Resource Center offers a variety of workshops throughout the year with standards based content as well as studio options.
-Art To Go brings museum art objects directly to students in their classroom for lively hands-on presentations.
-Distance Learning provides interactive videoconferences and webinars with over fifty topics from which to choose, including sessions in French, Spanish, German and Italian.
+In the Classroom the Connie Towson Ford Teacher Resource Center offers a variety of workshops throughout the year with standards based content as well as studio options.

 Additional Features of Education and Interpretation

-As an important subset of University Connections, the Museum develops and facilitates innovative training for Cleveland's renowned medical education community, including University Hospitals Case Medical Center , Lerner College of Medicine at the Cleveland Clinic , Case Western Reserve University School of Medicine , and the VA Center of Excellence in Primary Care Education at the Louis Stokes Cleveland VA Medical Center .
-The Museum employs the visual arts to encourage medical students, medical residents, and nurse practitioner residents to hone their observation skills, critical thinking, cultural awareness, communication, and empathy.
-These programs involve close analysis of artwork in the galleries, a drawing exercise that encourages careful observation, and practice with diagnostic techniques using the Museum's Art to Go collection .
+The museum’s Education staff also works with Cleveland's renowned medical education community, including University Hospitals Case Medical Center, Case Western Reserve University School of Medicine, and the VA Center of Excellence in Primary Care Education at the Louis Stokes Cleveland VA Medical Center, among others.
+The museum employs the visual arts to encourage medical students, medical residents, and nurse practitioner residents to hone their observation skills, critical thinking, cultural awareness, communication, and empathy.
+These programs involve close analysis of artwork in the galleries, a drawing exercise that encourages careful observation, and practice with diagnostic techniques using the museum's Art to Go collection.